szmikler/gaha-competes/topcoder/250820-mm163/README.md

 **Beam visualization**

-In the GIF, you can see one iteration of the beam search.
+In the GIF, you can see the beam search in action.

 ![visualization](visualization.gif)